Lake Onslow fieldwork under way, consents lodged

-Resource consent applications have been lodged for the proposed $4 billion Lake Onslow pumped hydro storage project designed to grapple with New Zealand's dry year electricity woes.
+Resource consent applications have been lodged for the proposed $4 billion Lake Onslow pumped hydro storage project designed to grapple with New Zealand's dry-year electricity woes.

 The applications made by the Ministry of Business, Innovation and Employment (MBIE) for geotechnical, geological and hydrogeological investigations relate to the NZ Battery Project, which has pitched the man-made lake, 20km east of Roxburgh, as its lead and most logical solution.